 - Toy vehicles

-These products are very different in terms of design, materials and functions.
+These products are very different in terms of design, materials, and functions.
 Therefore CPSIA applies differently to the various products classified as children’s products.
 Let’s take a look into the scope of CPSIA regulations.

-Chemicals and heavy metals
+Chemicals and Heavy Metals

-CPSIA limits usage of certain chemicals and heavy metals in children’s products.
+CPSIA limits the usage of certain chemicals and heavy metals in children’s products.
 Among them are Lead and Phthalates, the latter being a potentially cancerogenic plasticizer chemical.
 The following Phthalates are strictly limited for use in all children’s products:

 - DEHP (Limit: 0.1%)